Birthmarks - red

 Toggle: English / Spanish

-Red birthmarks are skin markings created by blood vessels close to the surface of the skin.
+Red birthmarks are skin markings created by blood vessels close to the skin surface.
 They develop before or shortly after birth.

 Strawberry mark; Vascular skin changes; Angioma cavernosum; Capillary hemangioma; Hemangioma simplex